konfuzio-ai/konfuzio-sdk/docs/web/billing/index.md

 ```

 ## On-Premise Setup
-For on-premise installations, only FAKTURIA_API_URL and FAKTURIA_API_KEY are required.
+For on-premise installations, only BILLING_API_URL and BILLING_API_KEY are required.
 Additional information will added to [On-Premises Documentation](https://dev.konfuzio.com/web/on_premises.html).

 ## Management on app.konfuzio.com
 Konfuzio Server will display a Billing Module to manage Contracts and Customers if is configured as Billing Center.
 On-premise installations will not see the Billing Module.
 Konfuzio Server is running as Billing Center if the HOST_NAME is part of '\*.konfuzio.com' and if the BILLING_API_URL is set to '\*.fakturia.de'.